-Select if no TV in Zone 2 is connected the COMPONENT VIDEO ZONE 2 OUT.
+Select if no TV in Zone 2 is connected to the COMPONENT VIDEO ZONE 2 OUT.

-If you've connected the COMPONENT VIDEO ZONE 2 OUT to a TV in Zone 2, this setting is set to "Yes".
+If you've connected the COMPONENT VIDEO ZONE 2 OUT to a TV in Zone 2, set this setting to "Yes".

-• If the "Zone 2 Component Video Out" setting is set to "No", the same video signal as COMPONENT VIDEO MONITOR OUT is output from ZONE 2 OUT (component).
+If the "Zone 2 Component Video Out" setting is set to "No", the same video signal as COMPONENT VIDEO MONITOR OUT is output from ZONE 2 OUT (component).